AlecAivazis/redux-responsive/README.md

 ```

 ### Tracking window attributes
-In some cases, you may want to add computed fields to the responsive state.
-For example,
+In some cases, you may want to have a `window` attributes tracked in your responsive state (for example, `width`).
-an application may need very fine grain values for `width` (or any other browser attribute).
-To accomplish this, the first step is to add the custom field.
+To accomplish this, the first step is to add the custom field as described above.

 ```es6
 // reducer.js